 While the use of “any electrical or mechanical device” might seem scarily broad and open to abuse in pumping up the bill, it appears that the massage therapists billing for treatment of PIP claimants were actually performing, well, massage.
 In 2010, massage and deep tissue massage were among the top ten billed procedures in PIP claims.
 Measured in 15 minute increments, called “units,” there were a whopping 1,836,308 units of deep tissue massage billed, and an even more whopping 4,051,016 units of what is generically referred to as “massage” billed.
 That’s almost 6 million units total, which equals one 15 minute massage for about every third person in the whole state of Florida.
 (1)

-However, a 2007 Cochrane Review found “No recommendations for practice can be made at this time because the effectiveness of massage for neck pain remains uncertain.”
+A 2007 Cochrane Review found that “No recommendations for practice can be made at this time because the effectiveness of massage for neck pain remains uncertain.”
 I couldn’t find any good evidence on cost-effectiveness compared with other treatments.

 Thus, my lightly evidence-based conclusion is that, while massage might be beneficial for some types of low back pain (if this is the problem presented by the sprain or strain at hand), at $4,350 a pop it doesn’t appear that you’re getting your money’s worth.